awsdocs/aws-lambda-developer-guide/doc_source/services-apigateway.md

 }
 ```

-For more information, see [AWS Lambda Integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html) in the API Gateway Developer Guide\.
+For more information, see [AWS Lambda integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html) in the API Gateway Developer Guide\.

-## Sample Applications<a name="services-apigateway-samples"></a>
+## Sample applications<a name="services-apigateway-samples"></a>

 The GitHub repository for this guide provides the following sample application for API Gateway\.
 + [API Gateway with Node\.js](https://github.com/awsdocs/aws-lambda-developer-guide/blob/master/sample-apps/nodejs-apig) – A function with an AWS SAM template that creates a REST API that has AWS X\-Ray tracing enabled\.
 It includes scripts for deploying, invoking the function, testing the API, and cleanup\.